-Dr. Matloff is a recognized expert on statistical computing and the R data language.
+Dr. Matloff is a recognized expert in data science and the R data language.
 His book on the R programming language, The Art of R Programming, published in 2011, is considered one of the leading works of its kind, and has been translated to Japanese, Korean and Chinese.
-He is on the editorial board of the Journal of Statistical Software, and has recently presented invited papers in this field at Interface 2012--the Future of Statistical Computing, userR!
+He is on the editorial board of the Journal of Statistical Software, and has recently presented invited papers in this field at Interface 2012: the Future of Statistical Computing, userR!
 2012 and JSM 2013.
 He is on the organizing board of the Bay Area useR Group.

 Dr. Matloff has served as an expert witness in litigation regarding age and racial discrimination in the software industry.
 He has presented invited testimony on these and other social issues to the U.S. Senate and House of Representatives on a number of occasions, and his advice has been solicited by the U.S. Department of Commerce, U.S. Department of Health and Human Services, and the U.S. State Department, as well as the State of California Little Hoover Commission.
 His writings on immigration have been used as course materials at Stanford and Cornell Universities, and he has taught a well-received freshman seminar on immigration at UCD.
 He has served as a program proposal reviewer on immigration issues for the Corporation for Public Broadcasting, the main funder of PBS.

 Prof. Matloff is particularly interested in the use of foreign labor in the U.S. computer industry.
 His article in the University of Michigan Journal of Law Reform on the H-1B work visa is the most comprehensive (99 pages, 300+ footnotes) academic work published on the H-1B issue.
 Another article concerning the relation of H-1B to age discrimination in the computer industry appeared in the California Labor and Employment Law Review, a publication of the California State Bar Association; click here to download the article.
-See also his 2013 research work, a paper about the H-1B work visa in general, published in the academic journal Migration Letters, and one showing that the foreign tech workers are generally not "the best and the brightest," conducted for EPI.
+See also his 2013 research work, a paper about the H-1B work visa in general published in the academic journal Migration Letters, and one on the general quality of the H-1Bs conducted for EPI.
 Other than the second-to-last item, all of these were written at the invitation of the given publication.

 Dr. Matloff frequently serves as an invited panelist on computer industry hiring practices, in forums sponsored by industry, academia, government and public-affairs groups, such as the ITAA/Dept. of Commerce Convocation, the California Governor's Older Worker and Exemplary Employer Conference, the Commonwealth Club of San Francisco, the Stanford University Computer Project Conference, the Harvard University Law School Asian Pacific American Conference on Law and Public Policy, the Boston University Workshop on Migration of Foreign Scientists and Engineers to the United States, the Gartner Group Application Development Summit, the IS Associates group in UCLA Anderson School of Management, the Berkeley Center for Globalization in Technology, MEPTECH, Silicon Valley Power Breakfast, Software Development Expo, etc.